 At first, the only color plaster came in was white.
 Not too much later, however, the industry figured out how to add color pigment to the plaster.
 Marcite seemed to be the answer to a beautiful, colorful, swimming pool finish.
 However, Marcite contained asbestos.
-In the 1990’s, the Federal Government required the asbestos be removed from plaster making it less strong.
-At that time, the industry started adding small pebbles, aggregate, to the plaster to increase the plaster’s durability.
-This addition not only increased the longevity of the finish, but also made it more pleasing to the eye.
+In the 1990s, the Federal Government required the asbestos to be removed from plaster making it less strong.
+At that time, the industry started adding small pebbles, and aggregate, to the plaster to increase its durability.
+This addition not only increased the longevity of the finish but also made it more pleasing to the eye.

 The Current State of Swimming Pool Finishes

-The next step up in price and durability is the general category called Aggregate pool finishes.
-This type of finish has a white plaster base which contains either pebbles, glass, quartz or ceramic coated crystals.
+The next step up in price and durability is a general category called Aggregate pool finishes.
+This type of finish has a white plaster base that contains pebbles, glass, quartz, or ceramic-coated crystals.

 Aggregate swimming pool finishes have been growing in popularity over the last few decades.
 Today, they have taken the top spot from pool plaster as the most desirable pool finish option.
 Aggregate pool finishes contain river pebbles, stones, ceramic-coated crystals, or glass, which are combined with portland cement-based pigmented plaster and applied pneumatically.
 There are two types of aggregate finishes, Exposed and Polished.

 The most expensive and yet most durable pool finish can only be had with either ceramic or glass tile.
-Besides the material cost, the primary reason a tiled pool is more expensive that plaster is the labor required to install the tiles.
-Glass and Ceramic tile usually come of a 12” x 12” sheet, thereby, giving it the name of “sheet tile”.
+Besides the material cost, the primary reason a tiled pool is more expensive than plaster is the labor required to install the tiles.
+Glass and Ceramic tile usually come on a 12” x 12” sheet, thereby, giving it the name “sheet tile”.
 As you can expect, sheet tile is applied differently than plaster base finishes.
 Rather than pouring or pneumatically applying the mixture and smoothing it over, this type of finish consists of a collection of hand-applied sheets of tiles that can create attractive mosaic patterns or dazzling displays of color.
-As a general, when it comes to price, there is not too much difference between glass and ceramic.
+As a general rule, when it comes to price, there is not too much difference between glass and ceramic.
 The same goes for durability.
-Ceramic tiles have a glass glaze finish, so posse the same durability as glass tile.
-One of the biggest difference is that glass tiles appear to have a deeper color and can also posse a wide variance in hues of a given color thereby making for a more aesthetic appearance.
+Ceramic tiles have a glass glaze finish, so they posse the same durability as glass tiles.
+One of the biggest differences is that glass tiles appear to have a deeper color and can also pose a wide variance in hues of a given color thereby making for a more aesthetic appearance.

 The good news is that over the past 50 or so years much progress has been made by the pool industry to develop a whole range of pool finishes for the buying public.
 The bad news is that the decision as to what finish to have is a good deal more difficult…so many choices.
 Just keep in mind, that no matter what finish you choose, the quality of the material and its application has gotten to the level, that even the simple white plaster finish is more durable than it has ever been.
 So focus on price first and then focus on the many different choices you have in your price range.